Q: What is Pradaxa?

 If you or a loved one has been harmed by Pradaxa, it's important that you seek medical treatment.
 Your doctor will be able to discuss your treatment options with you.
 In addition, you may want to consider speaking with an attorney.

 Q: How can I get free legal advice about my injury?

 If you believe you have been injured as a result of taking Pradaxa -- after getting medical attention -- you should seek legal expertise.
-If you're not sure whether you have a valid claim, consider connecting with a product liability attorney to have your situation evaluated at no charge.
+If you're not sure whether you have a valid claim, consider connecting with a product liability attorney to receive an initial claim evaluation at no charge.